 Try and understand their condition.
 Find out as much as you can about their condition and associated problems.
-This will help you to achieve a better understanding about their needs.
+This will help you to achieve a better understanding of their needs.
 It might be useful to have a discussion with your partner or friend’s doctor or continence advisor.
 Ask for the person’s permission first.

 There are specialist products that can help you to look after your partner or friend.
-Products such as commodes, raised toilet seats, hand rails etc. could help you physically look after them and manage their continence issues.
+Products such as commodes, raised toilet seats, handrails etc. could help you physically look after them and manage their continence issues.
 Contact a continence advisor who may be able to recommend products and point you in the right direction and refer you to an occupational therapist.
-They may arrange to provide equipment and fit hand rails.
+They may arrange to provide equipment and fit handrails.
 Your GP or district nurse can also refer you.

 Managing continence problems in the home